It's easier and cheaper than you think.

-Here's the complete tutorial and an update of how it's held up.
+Here's the simple tutorial for this DIY project, all the easy steps and an update of how it's held up.

 I've always had a thing for wooden countertops.